buildwithdipak/Calculator/readme.md

-this is calculator program which is written in my summer training period it is fully in working you can download Zip file and
+this is calculator program which is written in my summer training period it is fully in working you can download Zip file and extact it and open in vs code or any code editor (ENJOY)